bluebonnet-teams-2022/emergega.github.io/README.md

 ### Lists and Equation
 All lists and the equation can be found saved in the Github repository under the following filenames, respectively: flipchart.png, top20flip.png, and demstrength_equation.png.

-## Interactive Electoral Map of Georgia Counties: Visualizing Democratic “Flippability"
+## Interactive Color Map of Georgia Counties: Visualizing Democratic “Flippability"
 This projects visualizes the Democratic strength of Georgia counties on an interactive map that displays county information in a hover box.

 ### Tech Used